kuzzleio/documentation-old/src/plugins-reference/plugins-creation-prerequisites/index.md

 * an `index.js` file in its root directory, exporting a valid Javascript class exposing an `init` method, or
 * a [`package.json`](https://docs.npmjs.com/files/package.json) file in its root directory, specifying the path of the entry point in the `main` field.

-To determine the Plugin name, Kuzzle Backend looks for the `name` field in the `package.json` file and if it does not exist it will use the plugin directory name.
+To determine the Plugin name, Kuzzle looks for the `name` field in the `package.json` file and if it does not exist it will use the plugin directory name.

 ---

 ## Custom Plugin Configuration

-When initializing a Plugin, Kuzzle Backend calls the plugin `init(customConfig, context)` method, passing the plugin's custom configuration and the [context]({{ site_base_path }}plugins-reference/plugins-context) as inputs.
+When initializing a Plugin, Kuzzle calls the plugin `init(customConfig, context)` method, passing the plugin's custom configuration and the [context]({{ site_base_path }}plugins-reference/plugins-context) as inputs.

-Custom configuration parameters are specified for each plugin in the `plugins` object of the Kuzzle Backend [configuration file]({{ site_base_path }}guide/essentials/configuration).
+Custom configuration parameters are specified for each plugin in the `plugins` object of the Kuzzle [configuration file]({{ site_base_path }}guide/essentials/configuration).
 For example:

 ```json
 {